Cog Icon signifying link to Admin page

 If your image is a JPEG you can rotate or flip it.
 This does slightly degrade the quality of the image, so don't do this lots of times on a single image - get it right the first time.

-Optical Character Recognition
+Optical Character Recognition (OCR)

 You may upload an image of a poster for example to use in a news story.
 But just adding it as the story is a bad idea in terms of accessibility - screen readers won't be able to read the content for your users with vision problems.
+It's also a bad idea for search engine indexing, as they can't read the image either.

 Techy Stuff